renevdhoek/renevdhoek/README.md

 ### Hi there 👋
 I'm a software engineer who is passionate about creating software and extending technologies that can help in any way possible.
 Some technologies I enjoy working with include DotNet, Vue, Blazor, SVG, and many others.
-Underneath I created a personal roadmap
+Underneath I created a personal roadmap to keep track of all topics that might increase my knowledge and skills

 ```mermaid
 mindmap